schniebel/odds-update/README.md

 We then expose the Silver layer to BigQuery BigLake, enabling analysts and quants to query the data directly in S3 using SQL.

+see [analytics](https://github.com/schniebel/odds-update/tree/main/analytics) folder for more info and pyspark source code.

 ## Observability
 We run a central [Grafana](https://grafana.com/) in the `infra-ops` cluster.
 All clusters (including `infra-ops`) run [Prometheus](https://prometheus.io/) for metrics and [Loki](https://grafana.com/oss/loki/) for logs.
 Managed Kafka (Core MSK and Edge MSK) is monitored via CloudWatch, with vendor specific dashboards as needed.
 Central Grafana wires it all together as datasources.